bedzeppelin/timetable-builder/README.md

 ## Full backup JSON

 The normal `Export JSON` button exports the full internal app format.
 You can import that file later with `Import JSON`.

-## Deploying with GitHub Pages

-1. Create a new GitHub repo.
-2. Upload `index.html` and `README.md`.
-3. Go to `Settings`.
-4. Go to `Pages`.
-5. Set the source to your main branch.
-6. Save.
-7. Open the published GitHub Pages URL.

 ## Notes